strugee/filter-other-days/CONTRIBUTING.md

 In order to run the tests you will need Bash, which usually comes with all modern systems.
-You'll also need either a `date` with GNU's `date -d` semantics, or you'll need `faketime`.
+You'll also need either a `date` with GNU's `date -d` semantics, or you'll need `faketime`. (`filter-other-days -d` is not enough because BSD-like `date -r` does not parse the dates in the test files.)
 If you want to use the latter, install the package - it's usually called `faketime` or sometimes `libfaketime`.
 If you want to use the former, just make sure the GNU tools are installed; the test suite will recognize the `gdate` binary name if that's what they come as (for example, if you're on a BSD).

 If you also install `colordiff`, the diff that's displayed when failures occur will be colorized.
 But it's not a requirement.